likaon1606/likaon1606/README.md

 ---
 ### About Me:

-- I started as a freelance in January of this year, my site is [Mexwebdesign](https://mexwebdesign.com/)
+- Project work together with other programmers at mexwebdesign
-- write to me ariel.fg@mexwebdesign.com
+- write to me ariel.fuentesgarcia@gmail.com
 - I self-taught programming and took a bootcamp, but I didn't like his teaching.
 - I learn better by watching tutorials and putting into practice what I have learned.
-- My English level is A2, close to B2.
-I take a free course on one page.
+- My English level is A2.
-- I'm currently improving my skills in React.js and I'm taking a mid-advanced level course.
+- I am currently improving my Python skills by taking certification on Udemy.
-- I use CSS, JS, REACT.JS, BOOTSTRAP, MATERIAL UI, SASS, for the Front and I know a little about the Back with Node.js, Express, SQL, POSTGRES and Postman
+- I use JavaScript, REACT.JS, HTML5, CSS3, BOOTSTRAP, MATERIAL UI, SASS, for the Front and I know a little about the Back with Node.js, Express, SQL, POSTGRES and Postman

 ---
 <div align='left'>